MikroElektronika/mikrosdk_click_v2/clicks/leddriver12/details.md

 ---
-# LED Driver 12 click
+# LED Driver 12 Click

 > LED Driver 12 Click is a compact add-on board that simplifies the control of multiple LEDs.
 This board features the PCA9532, a 16-bit I2C-configurable I/O expander optimized for dimming LEDs in 256 discrete Red/Green/Blue (RGB) steps from NXP Semiconductors.
 The PCA9532 offers high efficiency, supporting up to 16 LED channels and delivering a maximum of up to 25mA of LED current per channel.
 It contains an internal oscillator with two user-programmable blink rates and duty cycles coupled to the output PWM.
 Any bits not used for controlling the LEDs can be used for GPIO expansion, which provides a simple solution when additional I/O is needed for some sensors, push-buttons, or alarm monitoring.
 This Click board™ is suitable for color mixing and backlight application for amusement products, LED status signalization, home automation projects, and many more.